advertisement

 ⚡ Lock Speed

-Toggle between Fast, Medium, and Accurate when locking a point.
+Toggle between Fast, Medium, and Accurate when locking a point in Point to Point mode.
 Faster means fewer GPS samples.
-More accurate means it waits longer for a stronger, steadier signal.
+More accurate waits longer for a stronger, steadier signal.

-🏌️ Golf yardages?
-Use Accurate — but please don't slow down play.
-Property lines and fence runs deserve Accurate too.
+🏌️ Golf yardages and property lines deserve Accurate.
 Measuring your driveway?
 Medium works great.
 Checking how far it is to Grandma's house as the crow flies?
 Fast — she's been waiting long enough.

 📡 GPS Accuracy — The Honest Truth